 91-92 Strand, WC2R 0DW; closest rail station at Charing Cross

-This classic pub set in the former coal cellar for the Savoy Hotel is situated near an abundance of theatres and is the perfect place for a properly pulled pint before or after your show.
-The grub’s good here as well, and the ambience is as pubby and welcoming as it gets.
+This classic pub, set in the former coal cellar for the Savoy Hotel, is close to a number of London's theatres making it the perfect place for a properly pulled pint before or after your show.
+The grub’s good here and the vibe's as welcoming as it gets.

 Details at nicholsonspubs.co.uk.

 20 Earlham Street, WC2H 9LG; closest rail station at Charing Cross

 This bar/café/all-day eatery in Seven Dials is ideal for short pit stops or long laid-back lunches.
 If you're looking for an afternoon tipple, order Boki’s signature coffee negroni - it’s delicious.